 Finally, our students also successfully complete our program in a timely manner and are employed in a range of clinical science positions after graduation.
 In the past 5 years, our modal completion time to Ph.D. has been 6 years, with ~76% of our students graduating in 6 years and another 23% graduating in 7 years.
 Almost all of our students spend 5 years in residence at MSU and then spend their 6th year at their internship site.
 Our students typically complete their dissertation defense in the summer before leaving on internship or during the fall or spring term of their 6th year while on internship.
 We require completion of the dissertation proposal by September of their 5th year (for more information on these timelines, click here) and thus, students have ample opportunity to complete data collection and analysis prior to their departure for internship.

-Following graduation, our students are employed in a range of clinical science jobs including clinic director positions and postdoctoral or faculty positions in academic settings (e.g., Columbia University Medical School, Massachusetts General Hospital/Harvard University Medical School, the University of Chicago, the University of Iowa, and DePaul University).
+Following graduation, our students are employed in a range of clinical science jobs including clinic director positions and postdoctoral or faculty positions in academic settings (e.g., Columbia University Medical School, Massachusetts General Hospital/Harvard University Medical School, McGill University, University of Chicago, University of Iowa, University of Michigan, Ohio State University, Rush University Medical Center, McLean Hospital, and Universidad de Monterrey).

 If the student completed an acceptable research thesis in psychology as part of master's work at another institution, the program will review whether the MA can be transferred.
 The advisor and one other clinical faculty member will be asked to judge whether the previous work qualifies or whether the student needs to demonstrate additional research competence at the MA level.
 If approved, a copy of the thesis and a letter documenting the faculty's judgment of acceptability must be filed in the Department Graduate Office by the student.